 Absolute retail markups were calculated for each product as retail selling price minus wholesale purchase price.
 Relative retail markups were calculated by dividing a product’s absolute retail markup by its wholesale purchase price.
-Total markups, which capture the cumulative markup added by importers, other distributors and retailers, were calculated by subtracting a particular product’s mean importer price from its retail selling price.
-Mean importer prices were available for co-paid QAACTs only, and were calculated by pilot for each QAACT brand, age-band and package size using routine data collected by the Global Fund.
+Total markups, which capture the cumulative markup added by importers, other distributors, and retailers, were calculated by subtracting a particular product’s mean importer price from its retail selling price.
+Mean importer prices were available for subsidized quality-assured ACTs only.
+They were calculated by pilot for each brand, age-range band, and package size using routine data collected by the Global Fund.
 Markups therefore cover both costs to the provider and profit margins.

-Retail selling prices, absolute retail markups and total markups are reported in terms of adult equivalent treatment doses (AETDs), defined as the amount of active pharmaceutical ingredient required to treat a 60kg adult (20).
+Retail selling prices, absolute retail markups, and total markups are reported in terms of adult equivalent treatment doses, which are defined as the amount of active pharmaceutical ingredient required to treat a sixty-kilogram adult.[20]

-Within each pilot we present the median and interquartile range (IQR) for all price and markup indicators.
+For each pilot we present the median and interquartile range for all price and markup indicators.
 Point estimates were weighted using survey weights, and standard errors accounted for clustering and stratification.
-We show the difference between baseline and end line in median retail price and absolute retail markup, and the p-value from the Wilcoxon rank sum test of the hypothesis of no difference between baseline and endline distributions.
+We show the difference between baseline and end line in median retail price and absolute retail markup, and the p value from the Wilcoxon rank-sum test of the hypothesis of no difference between baseline and end-line distributions.

 Results are shown for private for-profit outlets only.
-Antimalarials were generally free or subsidized in public health sectors of the AMFm pilots, while the numbers of community health workers and private not-for profit facilities were very small (8).
+Antimalarials were generally free or subsidized in public-health sectors of the AMFm pilots.
+In addition, the numbers of community health workers and private not-for-profit facilities were very small.[8]

 Limitations

-It was not possible to restrict the intervention geographically within participating countries to create control areas, nor was it feasible to use countries not participating in AMFm as comparators.
+It was not possible to restrict the intervention geographically within participating countries to create control areas, nor was it feasible to use countries that were not participating in AMFm as comparators.
 The lack of formal comparators limits the degree to which changes over time in prices and markups may be attributed to AMFm.
-We addressed this by systematically collecting data on implementation process and context through key informant interviews and document reviews in each pilot (14).
-Further justification for the non-experimental design of the evaluation is available elsewhere (8, 21).
+We addressed this limitation by systematically collecting data on the implementation process of [please provide] and context through key informant interviews and document reviews in each pilot.[14]
+Further justification for the nonexperimental design of the evaluation is available elsewhere.[8,21]

-We aimed to conduct baseline surveys no more than two months before the first arrival of co-paid ACTs, and endline surveys were timed to maximize the length of program implementation.
-In practice, the midpoint of baseline data collection took place 4.5-15 months prior to the arrival of co-paid ACTs in five of the eight pilots (because of the use of existing surveys for baseline and delays in program implementation).
-Endline data collection took place after a fairly short period of AMFm implementation.
-Half of the pilots had co-paid ACTs in-country for more than one year by the mid-point of endline data collection, while the remaining pilots had co-paid ACTs for 6.5 to 9.5 months.
-All pilots had supporting interventions in place for less than one year (8).
-It is unclear what impact longer implementation of AMFm would have had on prices and markups, especially in light of order rationing by the Global Fund due to financial constraints as of mid-2011.
-Indeed, small-scale price tracking surveys conducted in six of the AMFm pilots found evidence that QAACT prices were increasing in Ghana, Kenya and Uganda in 2012 (22).
+We intended to conduct baseline surveys no more than two months before the arrival of the first subsidized ACTs, and end-line surveys were timed to maximize the length of program implementation.
+In practice, the midpoint of baseline data collection took place 4.5–15.0 months before the arrival of subsidized ACTs in five of the eight pilots.
+This was because of the use of existing surveys for baseline data and delays in program implementation.

+End-line data collection took place after a fairly short period of AMFm implementation.
+By the midpoint of this collection, half of the pilots had had subsidized ACTs available in their country for more than a year; the other half had had them for 6.5–9.5 months.
+All pilots had supporting interventions in place for less than a year.[8]

+It is unclear what impact a longer implementation of AMFm would have had on prices and markups, especially in light of order rationing by the Global Fund because of financial constraints as of mid-2011.
+Indeed, small-scale price tracking surveys that were conducted in six of the AMFm pilots found evidence that prices of quality-assured ACTs prices were increasing in Ghana, Kenya, and Uganda in 2012.[22]